johnther3ap3r/Intro-Grid-Simulations-Swift3/P00-Introduction/content.md

 If you want to run this on your iPhone, you'll need to have your iOS developer account set up.

-You'll also need our starter Xcode project for Grid Simulations, available on  [here](https://github.com/MakeSchool-Tutorials/Intro-Arrays-Loops-Swift/archive/master.zip).
-Go download the project, unzip the folder and open the enclosing file named `Grid-Simulations.xcodeproj`.
+You'll also need our starter Xcode project for Grid Simulations, available on  [here](https://github.com/MakeSchool-Tutorials/Intro-Grid-Simulations-Swift-Starter/archive/master.zip).
+Go download the project, unzip the folder and open the enclosed file named `Grid-Simulations.xcodeproj`.
 You're ready to begin!